pooltogether/v4-docs/docs/what-is-pooltogether.md

 ## The PoolTogether Protocol

 PoolTogether promotes financial security by making it fun to save.

-The protocol distributes yield on deposits as prizes: which turns your weekly interest into an exciting, no-loss game.
+1. 🏦 **Users deposit into the network**
+2. 📈 **Yield accrues on deposits**

-PoolTogether V4 is a prize savings network: users deposit into the network, yield accrues on their deposits, and the yield is randomly distributed as prizes to users.
+3. 🏆 **The yield is randomly awarded as prizes to the users.**

+The protocol turns your interest into fun prizes!
+You never lose your principal, and have a chance to win big.